-Interest: 5% Salary: N/A
+ACTUARIAL ASSUMPTIONS: Interest: 4.5% Salary: N/A

 Defined benefit plan frozen effective 3/31/06.
 The IRS approved the plan's termination in a determination letter dated 6/11/10.
+The plan's assets and liabilities have yet to be fully settled as part of that termination.

-Defined contribution plan: See corresponding information in Defined Contribution section
+Defined Contribution Plan: See corresponding information in the Defined Contribution section